-Your location is tracked to is only sent to the emergency contacts you choose.
+Your location is tracked to send to your emergency contacts along with your video.
 Sharing your location will be useful in the event that you are detained or arrested.

-Option of sending the video to the ACLU for further review.
+Option of sending the video the ACLU for further review.

 Your emergency contacts can mark your video as a false alarm or forward it to the ACLU of Texas legal team for further review.